GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (3) Finally, the title of Son of Man shows that Jesus is the long-awaited Messiah.

 (a) Around the sixth century BC, the prophet Daniel wrote: “I saw in the night visions, and behold, with the clouds of heaven there came one like a son of man, and he came to the Ancient of Days and was presented before him.
-And to him was given dominion and glory and a kingdom . . .”
-(Dan.
+And to him was given dominion and glory and a kingdom…” (Dan.
 7:13-14a).

  Here, we see that a son of man is given a powerful and glorious kingdom.